-With other Chapters, such as 30, 35, 1606, and 1607, the VA pays you, the student, directly every month.
+With other Chapters, such as 30, 35, and 1606, the VA pays you, the student, directly every month.
 It is your responsibility to pay your tuition, books, and other expenses.

 VA students are highly encouraged to apply for financial aid while attending Golden Gate University to see if they qualify for other types of funding.
 Federal Title IV financial does not affect VA benefits.
 Some examples of expenses that the VA does not cover include, but are not limited to, application fees, graduation fees, late registration fee, and parking.
 Please make sure you have the funds to take a program.

 In accordance with Title 38 US Code 3679 subsection (e), Golden Gate University adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Veteran Readiness and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not:

 - Prevent the student’s enrollment.

 - Require student secure alternative or additional funding.